-Grow Smart Bay Area is Greenbelt Alliance’s vision for our region to become more climate-friendly, affordable, and economically competitive, while protecting our farms, forests, and watersheds.
+Grow Smart Bay Area is Greenbelt Alliance’s set of goals for our region to become more climate-friendly, affordable, and economically competitive, while protecting our natural and agricultural lands.
 By 2035, we call for:

 - Fully protecting the Bay Area’s 3.6 million-acre greenbelt;